amalphonse/anjumercian-homework/analytics/kpis_and_experimentation/submission_template.md

 -increase in diversity in music in the spotify database -Spotify known to those regions that is currently not known or famous.

-Changes: [Enter your proposed changes for the new feature here.]

-Hypothesis: [Enter your hypothesis about what the result of making the new changes will be.]

-Test cell allocation:

-- Control (no feature) - [Enter your % allocation to this group]
-- [Test cell 1 name] - [Enter your % allocation to this group]
-- ...

-Leading Metrics:

-- [Enter your leading metrics here]
-- ...

-Lagging Metrics:

-- [Enter your lagging metrics here]
-- ...

-### Experiment 3

-Changes: [Enter your proposed changes for the new feature here.]

-Hypothesis: [Enter your hypothesis about what the result of making the new changes will be.]

-Test cell allocation:

-- Control (no feature) - [Enter your % allocation to this group]
-- [Test cell 1 name] - [Enter your % allocation to this group]
-- ...

-Leading Metrics:

-- [Enter your leading metrics here]
-- ...

-Lagging Metrics:

-- [Enter your lagging metrics here]
-- ...